bbux-dev/datacraft/docs/source/usage.rst

 applied to the spec if the ``--strict`` command line flag is specified, otherwise you will have to perform your own validation in your code.

+See the :ref:`Registry Decorators<registry_decorators>` for the complete list of components that can be expanded or registered.